Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Memory Management/Allocation/Contiguous/Multi programming with fixed size partition.md

 ##### Limitation on processes:

-* At a time CPU can only execute
+* At a time CPU can only execute how much partition count they have.
+* If memory divided into 7 partition then CPU can execute only 7 process at a time.

+##### Limitation on size of a process:

+* Let consider if OS want to execute 100MB process, it's not possible, because partition maximum size is 25MB.

+##### External fragmentation:

+*